You cannot select more than 25 topics Topics must start with a letter or number, can include dashes ('-') and can be up to 35 characters long.

 PDCursesMod for X11 (new, experimental)

 This port of PDCursesMod for X11 has been written from scratch, with (thus far) only the key remapping array taken from pdckbd.c of the "original" X11 port.
-It is, as yet, unclear if this will be a replacement for the original port.
-As noted in the 'to do' section, it's early days for this port (no known bugs, but many unimplemented and unfinished bits of functionality).
+The only shortcoming of this version relative to the original port is the lack of bold and italic fonts.
+Once that's fixed, the original X11 port will be deprecated in favor of this one.

 Building

 • Run make.
 Add UTF8=Y to force the wide-character version.
 Add DEBUG=Y for the debug version.
 Add NO_LEAKS=Y to avoid Xlib's tendency to leak lots of memory (this does limit you to a US keyboard; see pdckbd.c.)
+Add DLL=Y to generate a shared library.
 Add the target demos to build the sample programs, and/or tests for the test programs.

 Usage

-When compiling your application, you need to include the \<curses.h\> that comes with PDCursesMod.
-You also need to link your code with libXCurses.
-You will need to link with the following libraries:
+When compiling your application, you need to include the <curses.h> that comes with PDCursesMod.
+You also need to link your code with this library, of course, and to the following libraries:

 -lX11 -lpthread